 The calculator is designed to give you a good idea of a potential compensation award or settlement by asking you a few simple questions.
-The more information we have, however, the more we can tell you about how a claim might go.
+The more information we have, however, the more we can tell you about how your claim might pan out.
 The best place to start is to contact us on 0800 218 2227 and speak to one of our legally trained advisors.

-A FREE consultation with WAAC gives you a clear understanding of your claim prospects and options.
+A FREE consultation gives you a clear understanding of your claim prospects and options.

 Is there a time limit for making a claim?